Family sees justice in teen’s death more a decade later

 An FBI dive team searched the pond in 2016 and found a rounded wooden handle where Jones said it would be.
 “A lot of things came together with a sustained push to see what was going on,” Flake said.

 Medical investigators determined Kat died of bleeding in the brain caused by the hit to her head.
-Hinton’s explanations for her death didn’t match the evidence, they said.
+Hinton’s explanations didn’t match the evidence, they said.

-After Kat’s body was exhumed from the frozen ground in December 2006, her family had a closed-casket funeral service.
+After Kat’s body was exhumed from the frozen ground, her family had a closed-casket funeral service.
 Hinton didn’t attend.

 “I’m sure God needed her more,” Daisy said.